achinth-b/achinth-b.github.io/content/posts/zohran-cantillion.md

 If the problem is who gets the benefits first, the fix is to _change_ this channel.

-* Housing first - not asset prices: socialized or public housing and tenant protections stabilize shelter costs, which weakens the asset-inflation channel. [^4] [^6] Evidence-rich modesl (e.g. Vienna, Singapore) show large public supply keeps prices tethered to wages.
+* Housing first - not asset prices: socialized or public housing and tenant protections stabilize shelter costs, which weakens the asset-inflation channel. [^4] [^6] Evidence-rich models (e.g. Vienna, Singapore) show large public supply keeps prices tethered to wages.

-* Public power and mission-driven investment: New Yrok's Build Public Renewables act authorizes the state power authority to build and sell clean power directly, with labour standards - public produvtion that routes benefits to ratepayers and workers instead of just sharehodlers. [^12]
+* Public power and mission-driven investment: New York's Build Public Renewables act authorizes the state power authority to build and sell clean power directly, with labour standards - public production that routes benefits to ratepayers and workers instead of just shareholders. [^12]

-* Labour institions: sectoral standards and collective bargaining shift income toward wages - so gains show up in paycheques, not just portfolios. [^9]
+* Labour institutions: sectoral standards and collective bargaining shift income toward wages - so gains show up in paycheques, not just portfolios. [^9]

 * Smart redistribution: from the IMF's own work, typical redistribution  isn't growth-negative and can even extend expansions -which undercuts the idea that equity is a trade-off.

 Zohran's platform sits squarely in this lane: rent relief / socialized housing blunt the asset channel, stronger labour standards ensure gains arrive as income and not just asset marks.

+Ultimately, Mamdani’s victory isn't just a mood shift; it’s a structural demand.
+By electing a candidate who explicitly targets these transmission mechanisms—rent, utilities, and labour leverage—voters are signaling that they are done waiting for a 'trickle down' that evaporates before it hits their pockets.
+If the Cantillon Effect describes how proximity to the money printer builds wealth, then this new political wave is simply the rest of the city demanding to move closer to the source.

 ## Sources